Witzenberg Local Municipality: Geography

 The municipality covers an area of 10753 km2 which includes the Land van Waveren (Tulbagh) valley, the Warm Bokkeveld, the Koue Bokkeveld and the Ceres-Karoo.
 It stretches from the Groot Winterhoek Mountains in the west and the Hex River Mountains in the south as far as the Northern Cape provincial border in the north and east.
 It abuts on the Hantam Municipality to the north, the Karoo Hoogland Municipality to the northeast, the Laingsburg Municipality to the southeast, the Breede Valley Municipality to the south, the Drakenstein Municipality to the southwest, the Bergrivier Municipality to the west and the Cederberg Municipality to the northwest.

-According to the 2011 census the municipality has a population of 115,946 people in 27,419 households.
-Of this population, 65.9% describe themselves as "Coloured", 25.3% as "Black African", and 7.7% as "White".
-The first language of 75.2% of the population is Afrikaans, while 16.6% speak Xhosa, 4.5% speak Sotho and 2.0% speak English.

 The principal town and location of the municipal head office is Ceres on the eastern slope of the Skurweberg mountains, which as of 2011 has a population of 33,224.
 To the west of Ceres, on the other side of the mountains, is the Land van Waveren valley with the towns of Wolseley (pop.
 12,130) and Tulbagh (pop.
 8,969).
 To the north of Ceres is the town of Prince Alfred Hamlet (pop.
 6,810), and further north, in the Koue Bokkeveld, the village of Op-die-Berg (pop.
 1,531).
 There are a number of informal settlements: Pine Valley, Chris Hani, Mooiblom, Zibonele, Polocross, Die Gaatjie and Kleinbegin.
 In addition in Ward 2, Dwarsrivier, is the settlement of Romansrivier.
 Other settlements include: Tulbagh Road, Steinthal, Drostdy, Waterval, Kluitjieskraal, Breede River Station, and Prince Alfred Hamlet Station.

+Demographics

+According to the 2022 South African census, the municipality had a population of 103,765 people, decreasing from 115,946 in 2011.
+"Coloureds" were the largest ethnic group, at 63.7% of the population, followed by "Black Africans" at 26.8% and "Whites" at 7.9%.